 Salmon continued to practice as a surgeon at the newly opened St Mark’s until his retirement in 1859.
-It was said of him when he retired that ‘“he could look back with honourable pride upon more than 3,500 operations performed by his hand without a fatal result”’ (1935a:2) this is a discernible feat by modern standards let alone for a surgeon in the 19th Century!
-Although, it must be stated that the nature of all the referenced operations are not fully known, nevertheless, this still stands as an accreditation of Salmon’s proficiency as a surgeon.
+It was said when he retired that ‘“he could look back with honourable pride upon more than 3,500 operations performed by his hand without a fatal result”’ (1935a:2).
+This is a discernible feat by modern standards let alone for a surgeon in the 19th Century!
+This stands as an accreditation of Salmon’s proficiency as a surgeon.

-Salmon died on the 3rd January 1868, and upon hearing of his death, colleagues at the Hospital stated;
+Sadly, Salmon died on the 3rd January 1868.
+Upon hearing of his death, colleagues at the hospital stated;

-‘thus passed from this world a man whose kindness of heart induced, and whose indomitable perseverance enabled him to found an institution for the relief of the sufferings of his poorer fellow creatures which will stand an honourable monument to his memory’ (Dukes, 1959:316).
+‘thus passed from this world a man whose kindness of heart induced…found an institution for the relief of the sufferings of his poorer fellow creatures which will stand an honourable monument to his memory’ (Dukes, 1959:316).

-The determination, ambition and good will of Frederick Salmon is firmly imprinted in the ethos of St Mark’s.
-This is evidenced through the continued commitment at St Mark’s to pioneering research, which is the raison d’être of the institution.
-St Mark’s has not diverged from its specialism; rather it has grown to include the treatment of all aspects of bowel disease and bowel cancer, all of which is underpinned by the dedication to provide patients with the highest quality care.
-As one recent patient of St Mark’s stated; ‘to put it simply- being a patient at St Mark’s has transformed my life’.
+Evidently, the determination, ambition, and good will of Frederick Salmon is firmly imprinted in the ethos of St Mark’s.
+This is evidenced through the continued commitment at St Mark’s to pioneering research; the raison d’être of the institution.
+St Mark’s has not diverged from its specialism, rather it has grown to include the treatment of all aspects of bowel disease and bowel cancer.

-There are numerous individuals who have dedicated their life to the work that is carried out at St Mark’s Hospital and they have played an integral role in its successful continuation.
-St Mark’s has grown from a charity hospital on the fringes of the Victorian medical establishment, surviving against the odds to become a world centre of excellence.
-It has come a long way from its humble beginnings, initiated by the social entrepreneur Frederick Salmon, who was passionate about his specialism, and committed his life to ensuring that the establishment would thrive.
-The legacy that he initiated has continued right up until this present time and it is set to continue along this trajectory; to create a future free from the fear of bowel disease.
+There are numerous individuals who have dedicated their life to St Mark’s Hospital and have played an integral role in its successful continuation.
+As a result of these actions, St Mark’s has grown from a charity hospital on the fringes of the Victorian medical establishment to become a world centre of excellence.

-In a lecture delivered in 1832 Salmon anecdotally recounted a novel incentive that he had devised to ensure that a patient attended follow up appointments.
-Salmon rewarded the patient with sixpence in exchange for their attendance, remarking that ‘he seldom fails in paying me a visit when his sixpence is due’ (1935a:3).
-This is arguably the first recorded instance of a ‘follow up department’ (1935b:11) and provides an insight into the keenness of Salmon as a surgeon, and which requires no inference to understand that this was a man who was wholly committed to his patients, whatever the cost!
+In a lecture delivered in 1832 Salmon anecdotally recounted a novel incentive to ensure a patient attended follow up appointments.
+Salmon rewarded the patient with sixpence in exchange for their attendance, remarking ‘he seldom fails in paying me a visit when his sixpence is due’ (1935a:3).
+This is arguably the first recorded instance of a ‘follow up department’ (1935b:11).
+It also provides an insight into the keenness of Salmon as a surgeon, as a man who was wholly committed to his patients, whatever the cost!

 One of Salmon’s private patients, who became a life governor, was the novelist and philanthropist Charles Dickens.
-Dickens was suffering from an anal fistula, attributed to, in his own words, ‘the consequence of too much sitting at my desk!’
-At his home in 1841, he was successfully operated on by Salmon for his fistula.
-In gratitude for the excellent treatment that he received, Dickens donated several autographed copies of his latest work, The Pickwick Papers, and contributed 10 guineas to the Hospital.
+Dickens suffered from an anal fistula, which was attributed to, ‘the consequence of too much sitting at my desk!’
+In 1841, Dickens was successfully operated on by Salmon for his fistula.
+In gratitude for the excellent treatment, Dickens donated several autographed copies of The Pickwick Papers, and contributed 10 guineas to the hospital.